 4 Levels of Certification

-History and Practical Knowledge of the primary whisky regions from around the world including the Scotland, Ireland, Canada, the United States, and Japan (written test requiring 75% passing grade)
+History and Practical Knowledge of the primary whisky regions from around the world, including Scotland, Ireland, Canada, the United States, and Japan

 Public Speaking and Storytelling